 For websites, content management is now only a part of the digital customer experience.
 The individual customer journey is highly complex and does not end with the conversion.
 It often continues with integrations in delivery and support processes.
 The deep integration of all components is crucial.
 Vendors with customer experience offerings like Adobe or IBM are trying to build or buy all pieces of the customer experience stack, in order to complete their integrated solution.

 Intranets also need integration - but with entirely different tools.
 In addition, Intranets need to provide a better fit to different target groups within the company.
 We need something like a "Communication intranet" that is easy to use, personal and accessible for all employees.
+Modern intranets will be key to bring an internal communications strategy to life and measure the success.
 The second pillar is then a "Collaboration intranet" which support teams and protects sensitive content for collaboration, structured information and processes.
 More pieces are possible, and combined they form the digital workplace.